mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # SOLVED.
-PROBLEM: I want a way of comparing two similar cell labelings visually.
+PROBLEM: comparing two similar cell labelings visually.

 This requires permuting the labels of one images s.t. it aligns closely with another image.
 We can do this using the matching matrix from label_images, but this problem is very similar to the problem of finding an optimal correspondence between c. elegans nuclei!
 In our case, however, we only have one ground truth labeling, so we want to see how different the proposed labeling is from it.
 And also, we don't usually expect to have any warping, so a very flexible matching algorithms doesn't make sense.
 Usually the proposed solution and the ground truth are built on top of the same underlying greyscale image, so you won't ever find that the proposed solution looks the same as the ground truth, but just translated in x,y...